 It might be surprising, but the evidence for marijuana as an actual performance enhancing drug can’t be dismissed out of hand.
 While its ability to enhance performance may not be the reason it was originally prohibited in many sports, it could be the reason cannabis remains on the list of banned substances in professional competition.

-Get more out of your next workout or gaming session with organic marijuana and clean-extracted cannabis oil from Karing Kind, Boulder’s first recreational marijuana dispensary.
+Get more out of your next workout or gaming session with clean-grown marijuana and pure cannabis oil from Karing Kind, Boulder’s first recreational marijuana dispensary.